Guide to Alaska Airlines’ partners

 STARLUX Airlines | Yes | Yes |

-How to redeem miles with airline partners
+How to redeem miles with Alaska Airlines transfer partners

 Travelers don’t have to worry about transferring miles when they want to use one of Alaska Airlines’ partners.
 Instead, they’ll redeem their miles directly through the Alaska Airlines website.

-Redeeming Alaska Airlines miles through the airline’s partners is fairly simple and starts by looking at the airline’s basic awards chart, which shows how many miles would be needed for a flight with partners.
+Redeeming Alaska Airlines miles through the airline’s partners is fairly simple and starts by looking at the airline’s basic awards chart, which shows how many miles are typically needed for a flight with partners.
 Travelers can simply look at the region they’re traveling to and from, and then see the base number of miles they would need to travel with Alaska or its partners based on the distance they fly.

-This awards chart will give you a general idea of how many miles you’d need, but because Alaska miles cannot be used on all routes with every carrier, you should use the Alaska Airlines website to check whether the fare you want is available and how many miles it will cost.
+The awards chart will give you a general idea of how many miles you’d need, but because Alaska miles cannot be used on all routes with every carrier, you should use the Alaska Airlines website to check whether the fare you want is available and how many miles it will cost.
 You can check the flight you want and redeem your miles with partners by following these three steps:

-1. Head to AlaskaAir.com and search for the flight you want
+1. Search for the flight you want

 2. Compare flight options